 In the backend, it’s possible to view various customised reports that can be exported as PDF or CSV files.
 Analyse things like staff performance, daily, weekly or monthly sales, ingredients used, products sold and shift reports.

 In the ‘Advanced Reports’ tab, you can fully customise the layout and content of your report through drag-and-drop, although this needs to be activated by contacting customer support first.

 Paying customers get a free onboarding video session with a Lightspeed consultant, where you get introduced to the software and can have all your questions answered.
 The online support forum answers a lot of questions, but still lacks certain important topics like listing compatible printers.
-If you’re unlucky to look up several questions that happen to be unanswered (which happened to us), it can get a little tedious to keep trying.

 There is no doubt Lightspeed Restaurant POS is built by industry veterans who knows what kind of things restaurants and other food-and-drink businesses need.
 On top the standard POS features, you also get marketing add-ons like happy hour functions, upsell pointers and even free templates for food menus (tip: you can get the latter without being a customer).